 Beggarwood Park Improvements

-In 2019 we carried out a consultation to get ideas for potential improvements, with just over 200 people taking part.
+In 2019 we carried out a consultation to get ideas for potential improvements in the park, with just over 200 people taking part.

 The main points that were raised were: